Glaucoma

 Treatment

-Eye Doctors of Lancaster has one of the top Fellowship Trained Glaucoma Specialists, Dr. Justin Shaw, to help treat Glaucoma in our community.
+Eye Doctors of Lancaster is blessed to have two expert, fellowship-trained glaucoma subspecialists, Dr. Justin Shaw and Dr. Shelley Mo, to help treat glaucoma in our community.
 Treatment for glaucoma presently consists of one primary goal—lowering eye pressure (intraocular pressure or IOP for short).
 IOP is determined by a balance between the volume of fluid made inside the eye vs the volume of fluid that leaves the eye over a given time.
 This fluid, called aqueous humor, is independent of the tear film that lubricates and protects the surface of the eye.
 Aqueous is made in the ciliary body which is located behind the iris, the colored part of the eye.
 It circulates through the pupil into the front segment of the eye called the anterior chamber, then drains out of the eye and into the veins of the eye socket (orbit) through an anatomic landmark called the angle of the eye.

-Instead of or in addition to medication, laser treatments can be done to lower IOP.
+Instead of or in addition to medication, a laser treatment can be done to lower IOP.
 Although different types of lasers are used for various eye diseases, the type primarily used for open angle glaucoma is called laser trabeculoplasty.
-Traditionally, this was performed by an argon laser (ALT) that would burn tiny openings in the angle of the eye to allow aqueous to drain into the veins of the orbit more easily.
-Over the last several years, however, an exciting advance has been made in laser technology called Selective Laser Trabeculoplasty (SLT).
-The laser energy (fluence) required for the SLT procedure is 4000 times less per laser pulse and lasts only 3 nanoseconds.
+Last century, this was performed by an argon laser (ALT) that would burn tiny openings in the angle of the eye to allow aqueous to drain into the veins of the orbit more easily.
+Over the last few decades, however, an exciting advance has been made in laser technology called Selective Laser Trabeculoplasty (SLT).
+The laser energy (fluence) required for the SLT procedure is 4000 times less per laser pulse compared to ALT and lasts only 3 nanoseconds.
 This tiny amount of energy is absorbed by pigmented cells in the angle and causes no surrounding thermal damage.
 Instead, microscopic changes in the cells stimulate the body to remove debris from the angle.
-An analogy Dr. Donnelly likes to use with his patients when describing this procedure is that SLT sends a message to the body to clean out the drain and lower IOP “just like removing a clump of hair in a bathtub drain allows water to exit the tub more quickly”.
+SLT essentially “tickles the immune system” in the eye and sends a message to clean out the angle and lower IOP “just like removing a clump of hair in a bathtub drain allows water to exit the tub more quickly”.

 The laser effect usually reaches maximum IOP reduction after 8-12 weeks.
 One of the great things about SLT aside from its safety is that any IOP reduction that occurs persists for many months and even several years without the need for a patient to remember to use medicated eye drops every day.
 Once the IOP begins to rise months to years later, SLT can be repeated with good success.
 Eye Doctors of Lancaster is proud to have invested in this technology for the benefit of our glaucoma patients.
-SLT is performed in the office after numbing drops are applied, it is painless, and the procedure takes only about 10 minutes to complete.
-If you have glaucoma and wish to see if this procedure may be for you or if you would like a thorough medical eye exam, please call to schedule an appointment with Dr. Steven Donnelly or Dr. Theodore Jones at Eye Doctors of Lancaster.
+SLT is performed in the office after numbing drops are applied, and the procedure takes only about 2-3 minutes to complete.
+While SLT is generally well-tolerated, some people might experience temporary discomfort or redness in the eye.
+If you have glaucoma and wish to see if this procedure may be for you or if you would like a thorough medical eye exam, please call to schedule an appointment at Eye Doctors of Lancaster.

 Narrow Angle Glaucoma and Angle Closure Glaucoma